banner-bg

 Registered Child Care Home

 To qualify for this license, you must provide care in the primary caregiver’s home.
 You can care for up to six children ages 13 and younger, and you can also care for six additional school-aged children during after-school hours.
-No more than 12 children can be in your home anytime, including the caregiver’s children.
+No more than 12 children can be in your home anytime, including the caregiver’s own children.

 You must provide care for at least four hours per day for three or more days out of the week for three or more consecutive weeks.
 An alternative is to open four hours daily for 40 or more days within 12 months.